ghowland/sireus/README.md

 - Scalable to large amounts of tests and commands, with deterministic execution, and inspectable with historical or test data to aid in configuration and adjusting values to better respond to future events.
 - Locking commands per Bot or Bot Group, to stop conflicting commands from running at once, or within a window to verify results of previous commands.
 - Uses the ["Utility AI" or "Utility System" behavior system](https://en.wikipedia.org/wiki/Utility_system), which provides a sophisticated method scoring for N conditions per command, to prioritize execution based on collected Bot information.
 Scales to large numbers of commands, allowing for complex reactions in large environments.

+### Help Wanted

+- Data visualization mysteries
+	* How should the current state of a Bot Group be represented so that it can be understood at a glance?
+		+ In the demo I (ghowland) show a list of the Bot Groups States, and how many Bots are in each state.
+This gives some information, but I think much more information could be represented in a very brief manner and need someone to help figure this and other problems out.
+		+ Another mystery to solve is how best to show the scoring values and curves.
+My (ghowland) thought's on this are that there should be a simple-mode that is normally presented, which is just a boolean system, and hides the underlying scoring system, but still uses it so it's unified.
+Then an advanced system can open up all the scoring values as they are shown in the demo.
+But, this needs to get designed.
+I'll take a first pass at it soon.
+- Web page design improvements for readability.
+	* I (ghowland) did my best to keep it simple, but someone with an eye for design would be really helpful in making the pages easier to read and thus easier to gain insight from.
+		+ All the web pages are rendered with [Handlebars](https://github.com/aymerick/raymond) (a [Mustache](https://github.com/cbroglie/mustache)-like), and I do almost all the processing using Handlebars Registered Helper system, where you would have full access to the data in the application, and then just use the handlebars syntax to loop over stuff or set a current context.
+It's becoming a fairly robust library for this initial version's data representation.
+It's also very easy to add any new Helpers, and my policy is to just add one for every condition as a 1-1 mapping of "I want to do X".
+And of course reusing the existing ones as much as possible, but with an eye to not make any sneaky use cases, just a straight forward "Need to Verb with Adjective Noun" mappings.
+- Developement
+	* A small plugin-system, so that custom functions could be called throughtout the pipeline of the system.
+		+ I (ghowland) think it's best to start this small with a minimal interface, and it can be kept as a legacy implementation when we find out what all the additional requirements we learn from use.
+It needs a good first start to be a useful feedback tool so that users can spend the time to develop the experitise needed to push the system to it's current limits, and get our feature set for the more mature plugin-system.
+Because it's golang, I think it is best to just have them compile the plugins in, so can also avoid the expense of dynamic plugins.

 ## Links